CMMC Demands Proper Information Handling and Sharing Practices

 When an organization reaches CMMC Level 3, they also have to meet the requirements for DOD INSTRUCTION 5200.48:

-Federal Control Information (FCI) – information provided by or generated for the government under contract not intended for public release.
+Federal Contract Information (FCI) – information provided by or generated for the government under contract not intended for public release.

 Controlled Unclassified Information (CUI) – information that requires safeguarding or dissemination controls pursuant to and consistent with laws, regulations, and government-wide policies.